schicano/pdsnd_github/README.md

 the selected city, month and day of the week.

 Then, the user is asked the following:
-* Do you wish to continue?:Enter yes or no.
+* Do you wish to continue?
+Enter yes or no.

 If the answer is 'yes', the  next 5 rows are displayed.
 This will continue until the answer is 'no'.
 In that case, the user will see the following prompt: